How do I adopt a pet?

 What if I don't see an animal I like?

 - Don’t give up!
 We get new animals every day.
 With patience you are bound to find that perfect match.
 If you are looking for a breed specific cat or dog let our front desk staff know and they will place you on a call list in the event that we acquire what you are looking for.
 If you don't see what you are looking for at the shelter, absolutely check the city and county pounds.
 Often highly adoptable animals sit at the pounds with no visitors.
-After a period of time, our Rescue Coordinator will reach out to our rescue partners for placement of these highly adoptable animals.
+After a period of time, the pound manager will reach out to rescue partners for placement of these highly adoptable animals.

 What about spaying and neutering?